CoachesDoug Williams - Head Coach, 20th Year

 - Scott Feldman, All American (2002, 2003) 25-2, signed Texas Rangers, began major league pitching career in 2005

-Bryan Faulds is in his fourth year with the Bulldogs.
+Bryan Faulds is in his fifth year with the Bulldogs.
 Faulds pitched for the Bulldogs in 2005-06 where he won two Coast Conference Championships.
 In his freshmen season, the Bulldogs were one game from advancing to the State Final Four with a chance to play for a state championship.
 In his sophomore year, Faulds was the Bulldogs closer where he led the team in saves.
 He continued his playing career at Division 1 Western Illinois University where he was the closer for two seasons.
 Upon completing his playing career, Faulds was an assistant coach at Western Illinois as well as Campolindo High School.
 During the 2009 season, he coached Campolino to a record of 20-4.
+Coach Faulds holds a master's degree in Kinesiology from Saint Mary's College.
 Faulds is single and resides in San Francisco.
-Coach Faulds can be contacted at; email@example.com.
+Coach Faulds can be contacted at; firstname.lastname@example.org.

 Office Phone: (650)358-6773